-All events are free and open to the public unless otherwise noted.
+All events are free unless otherwise noted.
 Greenfest is brought to you by the Office of Sustainability, the Student Environmental Center, and the many co-sponsors listed below.

 Spring Greenfest 2021 Events

-All in-person events are subject to university and state protocols.
+All in-person events are subject to university and state protocols and are open to the campus community of students, faculty and staff.
 Mask wearing and social distancing are required.
 Outdoor events have a maximum occupancy of 50.

 Check back as we update this list over the next week.

 Virtual scavenger hunt hosted through the Goosechase app!
 Will have “mission” questions about all Greenfest events and programs, as well as some SEC trivia and fun facts.
 Stay tuned for more details on how to participate.
 Contact Rowan with any questions: email@example.com.

 Art Inspired by the French Broad River Contest and Online Gallery, virtual

 In collaboration with the City of Asheville, Active Students for a Healthy Environment (ASHE) and the Office of Sustainability are celebrating art inspired by the French Broad River to mark the opening of the greenway along the river.
 Submit any kind of art (visual, performance, creative writing) influenced by the French Broad River.
 Submissions due by April 16th at 5pm. $100 cash prize for the winner!
 Check out the website for more info.
 Upload your submission using this form.